Vlad-PLK/Optimism-Airdrops-Analysis/README.md

 graph deploy --studio optimism-airdrop-recipient
 ```
 Once fully deployed you can test it in the playground and show all users sorted by claimedAmount for exemple.
-Finally you can verify the result of your query by checking on Dune Analytics for Airdrop 1 and 2 :
+Finally you can verify the result of your query by checking on Dune Analytics for Airdrop 1, 2 and 4 :
 </br>
 https://dune.com/queries/3531974
 </br>
 https://dune.com/salva/op-airdrop-4
 </br>
-Some wallets received from both first and fourth aidrops so the claimedAmount will be the sum of received OP tokens
+Some wallets received first, second and fourth aidrops so the claimedAmount will be the sum of all received OP tokens.